-It’s clear that all this happy travelling is not without consequence.
-The environmental and social cost is enormous, for example:
+It’s clear that all this happy traveling is not without consequence.
+The social and environmental cost of traveling is enormous.
+For example:

 - The rise and rise of traffic, specifically airline traffic is the worst contributor to carbon emissions compared to all other forms of traffic

 - Garbage creation and the plastic variety in particular is a massive waste generator.
 For example, in 2016 50 billion plastic water bottles were purchased in the USA alone and only about 23% of which were actually recycled.
 Many tourist destinations around the world don’t even have a means of recycling, never mind realistically aiming for such a dismal recycling-success rate

 - Local destinations, in reality, see very little benefit of the burgeoning tourism industry as up to 90% of the $s spent in the local economy can leak out and make their way back to the major hotel chain HQs

 - There’s also a very real trend that these large-scale hotel chains and increase in tourists generally put a considerable amount of added pressure on scarce resources like water and land, the latter of which displaces local communities